Alchemy Film & Moving Image Festival: History

-2010-2019
+2010–2019

 Alchemy Film and Moving Image Festival was founded in 2010 by Scottish Borders based artist Richard Ashrowan.
 Ashrowan was the Creative Director of the festival and of Alchemy Film & Arts from 2010 to 2018.
 Situating the festival in the rural Scottish Borders town of Hawick, he described its foundation as "a provocation to prevailing urban-centrism in terms of culture", an attempt to create "a quality of friendliness and intimacy, an environment in which filmmakers, audiences and volunteers all mix, generating a real outpouring of creativity and conversation".
 The main cinema screenings were held in an award-winning converted spinning mill, Tower Mill, which was part of Heart of Hawick, a partner organisation for the festival.
 The festival utilised a variety of disused and ex-industrial spaces for moving image installations through the town.
 During this period the festival became internationally notable, showing around 130 films each year, a mixed programme of short films, feature films, moving image installations, specialist curated programmes and live expanded cinema performances.

 Alchemy Film & Arts further developed projects for experimental film and artists’ moving image production in Scotland, including artists’ filmmaking residencies in Scotland and Morocco, high street exhibitions programmes, filmmaking symposia, touring programmes and community film projects.
 The Scottish Borders Moving Image Makers Collective was founded out of a workshop series in 2014.
 In 2017, Ashrowan curated Scotland’s national exhibition at the Venice Biennale for Alchemy Film & Arts, presenting a film commission by the artist filmmaker Rachel Maclean.
-The first eight editions of Alchemy featured premiere screenings by influential artists and experimental filmmakers, including Jan Švankmajer, Sarah Pucill, Andrew Kötting, Rachel Maclean, The Quay Brothers, Semiconductor (artists), Mike Hoolboom, Nina Danino, Patrick Bokanowski, Jacques Perconte, Mark Leckey and Ben Rivers.
+The first eight editions of Alchemy featured premiere screenings by influential artists and experimental filmmakers, including Jan Švankmajer, Sarah Pucill, Andrew Kötting, Rachel Maclean, the Brothers Quay, Semiconductor (artists), Mike Hoolboom, Nina Danino, Patrick Bokanowski, Jacques Perconte, Mark Leckey and Ben Rivers.